opendatahub-io/architecture-decision-records/ODH-ADR-0004-odh-component-requirements.md

 #### Testing Requirements

 Each component is responsible for supporting an automated test suite that can verify that the application is working as intended with every update.
-This testsuite should include unit tests to verify code functionality AND functional tests to verify that the running application or service is working as correctly when deployed to a live environment.
+This testsuite should include unit tests to verify code functionality AND functional tests to verify that the running application or service is working correctly when deployed to a live environment.
 The full scope of the testsuite should be updated with each release to ensure that the component is working when included as part of an Open Data Hub deployment

 Automated CI/CD testing is required to verify that any updates to the code base are up to the component standards AND do not introduce changes that would break a working deployment.
 The CI/CD implementation will be solely managed by the individual component maintainers with the expectation that it is executed:
 * When a Pull Request is submitted for review